noah-shin/gamenotes/src/site/notes/290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/Person/Vyrek.md

 Purple eyes.

-Was once part of [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Auvryath\|Auvryath]], but avoided the Uprising by becoming the animal handler of [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Desor\|Desor]].
+Was once part of [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Auvryath\|Auvryath]], but avoided the Uprising by becoming the Master of Herds of [[290-299 TTRPG Notes/295 Current Games/11 Weeping City/Wiki/House/Desor\|Desor]].